 The Ultimate Guide to Bugging In

-Although modern emergency infrastructure can handle most small emergencies, the system can quickly break down when faced with large-scale natural disasters and human-induced catastrophic events.
+Although modern emergency infrastructure can handle most small emergencies, the system can quickly break down when faced with large-scale natural disasters (think tornadoes and hurricanes), global pandemics, and human-induced catastrophic events (like nuclear disasters).
 The result can be a loss of most basic services that our daily lives rely on – running water, access to food at the store, emergency medical and fire services, and communication networks.
 When you are left without these elements that hold our society together, having a plan in place for protecting yourself and your family can be the difference between surviving through the catastrophe and not.

 This guide will help you prepare that checklist by covering everything you need to consider in your bugging in plan.
 From choosing, organizing, and securing a shelter hub, to ensuring access to food and water, to preparing backup plans when bugging out becomes a necessary choice, this guide will help prepare you and your family to bug in during a major emergency.